DSpace/RestContract/homepage-news.md

 **PUT /api/config/pages/<:uuid>**

-A multipart POST request will result in an update of the file identified by the uuid.
+A multipart PUT request will result in an update of the file identified by the uuid.

 Send detailed information about a static page, and the actual file.
 The sizeBytes is not required, but the other attributes are applicable